dell/csm-operator/tests/README.md

 - Ensure you meet all [prerequisites](https://github.com/dell/csm-operator/blob/main/tests/README.md#prerequisites).
 - Change to the `tests/e2e` directory.
-- Create a file named `array-info.env` and populate it with your array information.
-Use `array-info.env.sample` as a template.
+- Create a file named `array-info.yaml` and populate it with your array information.
+Use `array-info.yaml.sample` as a template.
 - If you do not have `dellctl` (for authorization proxy server) accessible through your `PATH` variable, pass the path to the executable to the script, like so, `run-e2e-test.sh --dellctl=/path/to/dellctl`, and they will be added to `/usr/local/bin`
 - Decide on the test suites you want to run, based on the changes made.
 Available test suites can be seen by running `run-e2e-test.sh -h` If multiple suites are specified, the union (not intersection) of those suites will be run.
 - Run the e2e tests by executing the `run-e2e-test.sh` script with desired options.
 Three examples are provided: